-4. Double and/or multiple voting rights, "loyalty premium" dividend shares, preferred shares and other share categories
+4. Double and/or multiple voting rights, ''loyalty premium'' dividend shares, preferred shares and other share categories

-The practice of double and/or multiple voting rights is with no doubt a way to reward the loyalty of certain shareholders.
-However, supporting the principle

-"one share, one vote,", AFG takes the view that such practice may allow the control of a company by minority shareholders and as a consequence might lead to abuses arising from the dichotomy between shareholder power and financial risk.
+The practice of granting double and/or multiple voting rights is undoubtly a way to reward the loyalty of certain shareholders.
+However, as it supports the principle "one share, one vote", AFG takes the view that such practice may allow the control of a company by minority shareholders.
+As a consequence this practice might lead to abuses arising from the dichotomy between shareholder power and financial risk.
 AFG therefore recommends that this practice should be abandoned.